 - Instead of orzo, use any small pasta like small fusilli.

-- Instead of goat cheese as a garnish, use ricotta or feta (or no cheese at all).
+- Substitute the goat cheese as a garnish with ricotta or feta (or no cheese at all).

 - Add chopped pitted black olives, chopped green onions or matchstick radishes for some crunch.

 - Use a good store bought fresh pesto.

 - Great served at room temperature.
 Or make ahead then rewarm for a couple of minutes in the microwave.
 If you prefer, add the cheese after it has been warmed.